SuffolkLITLab/docassemble-ALDashboard/README.md

 ![A screenshot that says "What packages do you want to update?" followed by a list of packages.
 For example, "docassemble.209aPlaintiffMotionToModify", "docassemble.ALAffidavitOfIndigency", and more.](https://user-images.githubusercontent.com/7645641/123702362-068f8c00-d831-11eb-9ce4-df7a67ffcfeb.png)

+### View answer files

-### View / search sessions by user and interview name
+View / search sessions by user and interview name

 ![A screenshot that says "What interview do you want to view sessions for?"
 The fields are "File name" and "User (leave blank to view all sessions)"](https://user-images.githubusercontent.com/7645641/123702422-1d35e300-d831-11eb-84d5-5e7385deb901.png)